Everything I Need to Know About Workplace Politics I Learned During My Summer Internship

 You will recognize the “avoider” as the one whose name you don’t know.
 Because she’s there, but she’s mostly hidden behind her computer screen, eating lunch at her desk.
 She works long, hard hours and appears to be smart and driven, but when everyone goes out for happy hour on Friday afternoon, she is routinely absent.

 Chances are this person may be trying to “high road” it by avoiding schmoozing or taking part in office politics.
-The problem is that you can’t avoid office politics—in fact, they may have already cast her as being “disinterested,”“not a team player”, and possibly even guilty of what Money Magazine labels“exhibiting poor judgement”, in effect roles she’s been assigned by the team.
+The problem is that you can’t avoid office politics—in fact, they may have already cast her as being “disinterested,”“not a team player”, and possibly even guilty of what some label “exhibiting poor judgement”.

 Is there a way to remain neutral but involved?
 Of what, when and where to join in – sure, but not avoiding it altogether.

 Because every office is a myriad of relationships, it pays to become politically savvy—that is, to pay attention to what’s going on in the company.

 What are the dominating dynamics in the office?
 Become aware of who has power and influence—especially over you.
 Define the hierarchies.
 It may very well be in your best interest as well as the entire team’s if you build a good relationship with the key people who make decisions impacting your future in the company.

 What is the culture of the office?
 What are the social opportunities and expectations?
 Be especially aware of social cues, like nonverbal communication and tone.
 There are a wide range of variations in how people interact with each other from office to office.
 Some offices are jokey and informal, others retain a level of buttoned-up restraint.
 Take your cues from respected, trustworthy veterans in the company.